 During the survey loading process, survey respondents are rebalanced through weighting across demographic and behavioral elements to best represent the total online population.

 We’re obsessed with data quality.
 Each and every research wave, we exhaustively examine all possible survey response patterns to identify people who may be answering inattentively.
-We evaluate response patterns based on answers to “actual” survey questions, and also on "attention check" questions that surreptitiously reflect carelessness.
+We evaluate response patterns to all survey questions, including responses to "attention check" questions that surreptitiously reflect carelessness.

-Typically, 5% to 10% of people who complete a survey are discarded due to the poor quality of their data.
+Typically, 3% to 5% of people who complete a survey are discarded due to the poor quality of their data.
 By eliminating these records from our survey data, the clarity and stability of our insights, as well as the precision of our predictive models, is enhanced.